kickassCoderz/kickass-toolkit/apps/kickass-toolkit/docs/data-service/creating-custom-service.md

 }
 ```

-As you can see we the constructor for our service expects `baseUrl` and `fetchInstances` parameters.
+The constructor for our service expects `baseUrl` and `fetchInstances` parameters.

 `baseUrl` would be a base of your API eg. `https://yourapi.com/api`.
 This is useful when you wish to use the same service for different APIs eg. our `RestDataService` is made to be compatible with any API following a `REST` specification.
 Also if you have different environments (development, staging, production) you can inject a different `baseUrl` depending on environment variable eg. from the `.env` file or during the build process.